That's Cat

+That's Cat - That's Cat - That's Cat!

 Recurring segments on the show included "Can you find 'Me/me' in this picture" ("Me" being "Alice's" sidekick on the show); and a segment where "Grandpa" spoke directly to the camera offering sage advice in a sweet manner to the main character, Alice.

 The show received a nomination for a 1976 Los Angeles Area Emmy award (for film editor Donn Hoyer).
 In 1979, a Los Angeles-based consumer group—Coalition on Children and Television—selected the show for an award for excellence.